NishchayAnand/software-engineering/Backend Engineering/Spring Fundamentals/ORM with Spring Data JPA/Common Interview Questions.md

 ---

-Q. Explain `spring.jpa.hibernate.ddl-auto` property.

-The `spring.jpa.hibernate.ddl-auto` property in Spring Boot configures the behaviour of Hibernate with regard to **DDL (Data Definition Language) generation**.

-It controls whether Hibernate should automatically create, update, or validate the database schema when the application starts.

-**Possible values:**

-1. `none`: Hibernate does not manage the database schema at all.
-You must create and manage the schema manually.

-2. `validate`: Hibernate checks that the database schema matches the entities in the code but does not make any changes.
-If the schema does not match the entities, an exception is thrown.

-3. `update`: Hibernate updates the schema to match the entity definitions, but it does not drop any existing data.

-4. `create`: Hibernate drops the existing schema (if any) and creates a new schema based on the entities in the code.

-5. `create-drop`: Hibernate creates the schema when the application starts and drops it when the application stops.

----

-Q. What is the `spring.jpa.database-platform` property?

-Different databases have different SQL syntaxes and features.
-For example, PostgreSQL uses `SERIAL` for auto-increment fields, while MySQL uses `AUTO_INCREMENT`.
-The way **dates**, **joins**, and **native queries** are handled also varies between databases.

-The `spring.jpa.database-platform` property ensures Hibernate generates SQL that works correctly with your database.

----

-Q. Explain `spring.jpa.database-platform=org.hibernate.dialect.MySQLDialect` property.

-The property **`spring.jpa.database-platform=org.hibernate.dialect.MySQLDialect`** is used in **Spring Boot** to specify the Hibernate dialect for a MySQL database.
-This ensures that Hibernate generates SQL that is compatible with MySQL’s syntax and capabilities.

-> NOTE: A dialect is a configuration that tells Hibernate how to translate Java-based queries (HQL or JPQL) into SQL specific to the database you are using.

----

 Q. How does Spring handle database exceptions?

 Spring's `JpaRepository` catch `SQLExceptions` and wrap them in `DataAccessException` (a **runtime exception**).
 This approach simplifies exception handling by allowing you to focus on business logic rather than low-level database issues.